 The main identification symbol (MID) could be either of the examples above.
 It is a phrase normally only associated with petrol stations, where there will generally just be one sign next to the road identifying the brand of fuel and its facilities.

 A goal post is a very tall totem pole: a big, wide sign tall enough for people to walk between the legs.
-Moto introduced them nationwide as part of their branding strategy in 2001, but found they weren't getting much use and have started removing them.
+Its large size means it can display promotions, and helps highlight to pedestrians where the entrance is.